 If you are switching over to bulk CO2, ask your current supplier for recommendations on systems.
 In some cases, the bulk CO2 supplier may also install the equipment.
 If you use an outside contractor to install the CO2 feed gas lines in the building, make sure they are also trained and insured for hazardous gas line installation.

 After the equipment is installed, pay special attention to the warnings in the instruction manual and documentation.
+Ask your CO2 provider to conduct a leak test once the system is charged and operational.
+Ask the same supplier to come back on a regular basis to inspect and test annually.

 2. Proper signage